zammad/zammad-documentation/install/elasticsearch.rst

 .. note::

-   If you use Elasticsearch 8, you need to use an encrypted URL in 'es_url' as 'https://localhost:9200' and configure an Authentication (see HTTP Basic below).
+   If you use Elasticsearch 8+, you need to use an HTTPS URL in 'es_url' as 'https://localhost:9200' and configure an Authentication (see HTTP Basic below).